ducakar/openzone/README.md

   of accesses to vector components in the code, as it hasn't been written with SIMD in mind.
   `OFF` by default.

-- `OZ_DYNAMICS`: Build complete OpenZone Dynamics Library (ozDynamics).
-Requires ODE (Open Dynamics Engine) compiled in single precision. ozDynamics is my attempt to create a physics engine and is not required by OpenZone.
-  `OFF` by default.

 - `OZ_GL_ES`: Use OpenGL ES 2.0 instead of OpenGL 2.1.
   `OFF` by default, forced to `ON` on Android and NaCl.